 Also, avoid placing too many links on the main menu.
 As an alternative, you can use a mega menu or a drop-down menu so that you can place more links that lead to different product categories.

 Another efficient way to improve your site’s navigation is to utilize a fly-out menu that shows on hover.
+For people to stay on the website longer it has to be quick, therefore, you have to choose a good web hosting provider.

 Keep “Add to Cart” or “Buy Now” button visible